-To request other services from HAP, please fill out our Get Support form.
+To request a ride or other services from HAP, please fill out our Get Support form.
 In general, HAP services are focused on residents of the City of Hyattsville.
+These plans are based on current safety guidelines and health projections.
+We are monitoring these guidelines as the Delta variant increases infections and will adjust our services as needed if the guidelines change.

 HAP also continues to need volunteers to support our Neighbors in ways that maintain social distancing.
 HAP Volunteers help deliver groceries, masks, and supplies; make telephone check-ins; and help seniors troubleshoot household and yard problems.
 To learn more about volunteering with HAP, visit our Get Involved page.
 Another way to support HAP’s work is with a tax-deductible online donation.